jimjamesjimathy/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch.
+- [x] Submit via Codegrade by pushing commits to your `main` branch.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+  - Node.js is asynchronous and event driven, it's fast and reliable, and it is single threaded while still remaining scalable.
+  - express.js allows us to set up middleware to handle responses to http requests, and it defines a 'routing table' to perform diffent actions on said http requests.

 1. Understand and explain the use of Middleware.

+  - Middleware is software that works like a road between a database, operating system or applications on a network.

 1. The basic principles of the REST architectural style.

+  - REST is stateless! keeping the communication between client and server prepared for whatever is needed.

 1. Understand and explain the use of Express Routers.

+  - Express routers allow us to create router handlers, meaning we can extend the routes to handle validation and status errors

 1. Describe tooling used to manually test the correctness of an API.

+  - Postman or HTTPie are both useful tools for testing that created endpoints are being reached and getting the correct data.